 In 2020, NantWorks entered into agreements with various vendors related to an enterprise resource planning ("ERP") implementation project on behalf of its subsidiaries, including NantHealth.
 NantWorks bills the Company for its portion of these expenses through the Shared Services Agreement (see Note 16).
-As of March 31, 2022, the Company's estimated unconditional purchase obligations total approximately \$600 for the remainder of 2022, and \$100 in 2023.
-During the three months ended March 31, 2022, the Company made payments of approximately \$67 for the amounts purchased related to the unconditional purchase obligations for the ERP implementation project.
+During the six months ended June 30, 2022, the Company made payments of approximately \$162 for the amounts purchased related to the unconditional purchase obligations for the ERP implementation project.
+As of June 30, 2022, the Company has fulfilled its share of the unconditional purchase obligations for the ERP implementation project.